cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 ---

-## 💡 Strategic Recommendations

-### 1. Create Tiered Offering
-- **Basic:** This 5-hour course
+## 🚀 Next Steps & Advanced Learning Opportunities

+### Continue Your AI Journey
-- **Advanced:** 2-day intensive with custom solutions
+- **Advanced Workshop:** 2-day intensive with custom solution development
-- **Enterprise:** Team training and implementation
+- **Team Training:** Bring AI automation to your entire brokerage
+- **Enterprise Solutions:** Custom implementation and ongoing support

-### 2. Develop Certification Program
+### Professional Certification
-- Establish Caiyman AI as the authority in real estate AI
-- Create recurring revenue through annual recertification
+- Earn your "Caiyman AI Certified n8n Practitioner" credential
+- Join an exclusive network of AI-powered real estate professionals
+- Access to advanced templates and continuous learning resources

-### 3. Build Community
+### Join Our Growing Community
-- Monthly virtual meetups for course alumni
+- Monthly virtual meetups with fellow graduates
-- Showcase participant successes
+- Share success stories and best practices
-- Crowdsource new use cases and templates
+- Collaborate on new automation ideas and templates

-### 4. Partnership Opportunities
+### Industry Partnership Benefits
-- Local real estate associations
+- Access to exclusive integrations with leading real estate platforms
-- MLS providers for data integration
-- CRM vendors for native integrations
+- Direct connections with MLS providers and CRM vendors
+- Early access to new AI tools and capabilities

 ---